ANSSI-FR/MLA/CRYPTO.md

 - Curve 25519 for pre-quantum cryptography, using DHKEM (RFC 9180) [^hpke]
 - FIPS 203[^fips203] (CRYSTALS Kyber) MLKEM-1024 for post-quantum cryptography

-The two keys are mixed together (see below) in a manner keeping the IND-CCA properties of the two algorithms.
+The two keys are mixed together (see below) in a manner keeping the IND-CCA2 properties of the two algorithms.

 Sending to multiple recipients is achieved using a two-step process:

-1. for each recipient, a per-recipient Hybrid KEM is done, leading to a per-recipient shared secret
+1. For each recipient, a per-recipient Hybrid KEM is done, leading to a per-recipient shared secret
-1. these per-recipient shared secret are derived through HPKE to obtained a key and a nonce
+1. These per-recipient shared secret are derived through HPKE to obtained a key and a nonce
-1. these per-recipient key and nonce is used to decrypt a secret shared by all recipient
+1. These per-recipient key and nonce is used to decrypt a secret shared by all recipient

 This final secret is the one later used as an input to the encryption layer.
 The whole process can be viewed as a KEM encapsulating for multiple recipients.